xson-lang/XSON/docs/XSON-Standardized-Libraries-List.md

 They are discerned by their names starting with "xson" (e.g. XsonCpp) regardless of capitalization.
 They have the advantage of having advanced features and are very likely to support all current extensions and the newest extension sets.

-They are also intended to be used as a reference for library developers to create their own library off of, since all reference implementations are open source and under a copy-left license.
+They are also intended to be used as a reference for other library developers to create their own library off of, since all reference implementations are open source and under a copy-left license.

 # List of Libraries